NLnetLabs/routinator/doc/manual/source/manual-page.rst

       Sets the timeout in seconds for RRDP connect requests.
 If omitted, the general timeout will be used.

+.. option:: --rrdp-tcp-keepalive=seconds

+      Sets the value of the TCP keepalive duration in seconds for RRDP connections.
+The default if this option is omitted is 60 seconds.
+Set the option to 0 to disable the use of TCP keepalives.

 .. option:: --rrdp-local-addr=addr

       If present, sets the local address that the RRDP client should bind to